Choosing the Right Hot Water System

 Pros:

-- Faster recovery than electric
+- Faster recovery than electric (reheats quicker when tank runs low)

-- Lower running costs than electric
+- Lower running costs than electric storage

-- Works during power outages
+- Works during power outages (pilot light models)

 Cons:

-- Requires gas connection
+- Requires a natural gas or LPG connection

-- Higher upfront cost than electric
+- Higher upfront cost than electric storage

-- Ongoing gas connection fees
+- Ongoing gas connection fees apply

 Continuous Flow (Instantaneous) Systems